How to Transfer Your Pattern To Stained Glass

 You have your pretty new stained glass.
 You have your pattern.
-But how do you transfer your pattern to your stained glass sheet?
+But how do you transfer your pattern to stained glass?

 In stained glass, some things ya just have to do things a certain way or you’re going to end up with a hot mess, but patterns…